panpf/sketch/docs/decoder.md

 For images in avif and heif formats, if you need to be compatible with API 24 version, you can use sketch-avif-awxkee [AwxkeeAvifDecoder] decoder provided by module

-#### Desktop and Web platforms
+#### jvm, macOS and Web platforms

-On desktop and web platforms, [SkiaDecoder] is mainly used to decode static images, and [SkiaDecoder] uses Skia's built-in image to decode images.
+On jvm, macOS and web platforms, [SkiaDecoder] is mainly used to decode static images, and [SkiaDecoder] uses Skia's built-in image to decode images.

 #### iOS platform

-The ios platform also mainly uses [SkiaDecoder] to decode static images.
+The iOS platform also mainly uses [SkiaDecoder] to decode static images.

 Since [SkiaDecoder] does not support heif and avif format images, [UIImageDecoder] is used by default as a supplement to specifically decode heif and pictures in avif format